.

 Phase relationship a.
-Current
+Choose a

 A has value 4A, and current value 3A, leading 90°. circuit containing inductance, such motor discharge light-